bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 The two popular methods are Monte Carlo simulation and numerically solving a partial differential equation (PDE).
-Roughly, Monte Carlo simulation for differential equations, which involves simulating many different paths of the underlying process and using these paths to compute the associated statistics (e.g. mean, variance etc.).
-Given enough path (and associated time), you generally can get as accurate as you like.
+Roughly, Monte Carlo simulation for differential equations involve simulating many different paths of the underlying process and using these paths to compute the associated statistics (e.g. mean, variance etc.).
+Given enough paths (and associated time), you generally can get as accurate as you like.

 The other method is to numerically solve a PDE.
 An SDE can be recast to as a PDE problem (at least in finance applications, not sure about others), and from the PDEs you can use the plethora of numerical methods to solve them.
-How both of these methods work is beyond the scope of this post (and how far I want to dig into this subject), but there is a lot of literature online about it.
+How both of these methods work is beyond the scope of this post (and how far I wanted to dig into this subject), but there is a lot of literature online about it.

 Applications of Stochastic Calculus
 ===================================
-(Note: In this section, we'll forgo the explicit parameterization of the stochastic processes to simplify the notation.)
+*(Note: In this section, we'll forgo the explicit parameterization of the stochastic processes to simplify the notation.)*

 Black-Scholes-Merton Model for Options Pricing
 ----------------------------------------------